mvolkmann/blog/src/swift.md

 and press ctrl-i which is the keyboard shortcut for Editor ...
 Structure ...
 Re-Indent.

-Some options for Swift code formatting are
+Some options for Swift code formatting outside Xcode include
 {% aTargetBlank "https://github.com/nicklockwood/SwiftFormat", "SwiftFormat" %}
 and {% aTargetBlank "https://github.com/apple/swift-format", "swift-format" %}.